heshamMassoud/RouteMe-API/README.md

 After you have downloaded an Engine Template, you can deploy it with these steps:

 - Run `pio app new **your-app-name-here**` and specify the appName used in the template's engine.json file (you can set it there to your preference).
-- Run `pio build` to update the engine
+- Run `pio build` to build an engine in the current directory.
-- Run `pio train` to train a predictive model with training data
+- Run `pio train` to train a predictive model with training data of an engine in the current directory.
-- Run `pio deploy` to deploy the engine as a service
+- Run `pio deploy` to deploy the engine in the current directory as a service.
 - Guide here: https://docs.prediction.io/deploy/

 ##### Programmatic Use in RouteMe-API